NRCS National Water Quality Initiative

 NRCS conservation professionals will provide technical assistance and planning tools to determine which conservation actions will provide the best results to improve water quality on your land.
 Nutrient and manure management systems, erosion control, conservation tillage, pest management, and buffers systems are just some of the practices being offered as part of the National Water Quality Initiative.
 To help install these conservation practices, financial assistance to share in the cost of these conservation practices is available through the Environmental Quality Incentives Program (EQIP).

 NRCS identified the Rock River as a priority watershed through the help of local partnerships and state water quality agencies.
 Partners sometimes offer financial assistance in addition to NRCS programs.
 NRCS is coordinating with partners, including state agencies, conservation districts, nongovernmental organizations and others to provide additional funds to implement this initiative.
-Funding for most practices covered under these initiatives will be provided at 90-100% of the anticipated cost.
+Funding for most practices covered under these initiatives will be provided up to 90% of the anticipated cost.
 This strategic approach will leverage funds and provide streamlined assistance to help individual agricultural producers take needed actions to reduce the flow of sediment, nutrients and other runoff into impaired waterways.

 For More Information

-Please download the National Water Quality Initiative Vermont fact sheet, and contact the St. Albans USDA Office to speak with a conservationist.
+Contact the St. Albans USDA Office to speak with a conservationist.

 Historically underserved farmer/rancher (beginning farmer/rancher [BF], limited resource farmer/rancher [LRF], and socially disadvantaged farmer/rancher [SD]) are eligible for a higher payment rate.
 Certification that participants meet this requirement is made on the application, Form NRCS-CPA-1200.